 Water Intrusion Defects in Homes & Businesses

 Water intrusion defects can result in costly property damage and health complications.
 Water intrusion into a home or commercial property can result from several causes.
-Regardless of the cause however, water intrusion is a serious problem that can cause permanent damage to structures and have long lasting health implications for occupants.
+However, regardless of the cause, water intrusion is a serious problem that can cause permanent damage to structures and have long-lasting health implications for occupants.
 When moisture finds its way into a structure from a leaking roof, plumbing, doors, or windows, poorly draining landscape, or other cause, it can result in immediate damage to floors, walls, furniture, and other property.

 Impact of Water Intrusion on Structures & Buildings

 However, when moisture is present in building materials, there is also the possibility of the outbreak and growth of molds.
 Unfortunately, damage from mold growth is often hidden behind walls, in insulation, and beneath floor coverings.
 Mold damage can be extensive because microscopic mold spores are easily distributed throughout the structure via the air handling systems.
 Anywhere there is adequate moisture to support mold growth, the spores can germinate and reproduce leading to unsafe mold levels that can threaten the health of occupants.

-Some types of mold can be toxic to humans even in small quantities.
+Some types of mold can be toxic even in small quantities.
 For this reason, water intrusion defects must be taken seriously and repaired as soon as identified.
 If the water intrusion defect has resulted in mold growth, immediate remediation measures should be taken.
-In severe mold cases, remediation may require constructive eviction from the property until the health threat is contained and the property is again safe to occupy.
+In severe mold cases, remediation may require eviction from the property until the health threat is contained and the property is safe to occupy.
 Visible mold is easily identified, but mold growth hidden behind walls and beneath flooring, in AC ducts, and other out-of-sight places can be impossible to locate without the assistance of expert technicians.
 An industrial hygienist can take surface and air samples throughout the structure, analyze them in a lab, and quantify the levels of mold in the structure.
 If unsafe mold levels are detected, remediation will be necessary.

-Talk to a Houston Construction Defect Lawyer
+Talk to a Houston Construction Defect Lawyer: (888) 493-1629